gxt/DADAO/TCH-gcc/gcc-1003-newfiles/gcc/config/dadao/dadao.md

 	      (clobber (reg:DI DD_RA_REG))])]
 	""
 {
-	/* The caller checks that the operand is generally valid as an address, but at -O0 nothing makes sure that it's also a valid call address for a *call*; a dadao_symbolic_or_address_operand.
-	   Force into a register if it isn't.  */ if (!dadao_symbolic_or_address_operand (XEXP (operands[0], 0),
+	if (!dadao_symbolic_or_address_operand (XEXP (operands[0], 0),
 				GET_MODE (XEXP (operands[0], 0))))
 	operands[0] = replace_equiv_address (operands[0],
 				force_reg (Pmode, XEXP (operands[0], 0)));

-	/* FIXME: There's a bug in gcc which causes NULL to be passed as operand[2] when we get out of registers, which later confuses gcc.
-	   Work around it by replacing it with const_int 0.
-Possibly documentation error too.  */
 	if (operands[2] == NULL_RTX)	operands[2] = const0_rtx;
 })